ahmadsheikhi89/ansible-managed-dc-baseline/README.md

 ### Does this modify hosts?

-The baseline audit flow is designed around read-only evidence collection.
-Any playbook that may change state should be reviewed separately and tested with `--check --diff` before use.
+The baseline workflow is designed around read-only evidence collection.
+Any playbook that may change state should be reviewed separately and tested with `--check --diff`.

 ### Why include Ubuntu exception hosts?